rayallavandana/warehouse-management-2/README.md

 ## 5.Print a price list for all computers
 The application prints the price for each computer on the shelf.
 ![](images/prices.PNG)

-##6.
-Print a price list for the Sqrt-Customer
+## 6.Print a price list for the Sqrt-Customer
 One of your customers is a really important , who is only able to read the price of a product if the square root of the price is calculated before,It becomes easy.